jennywhen26/filesystem-name-inspector/README.md

 - _re_: For regular expression pattern matching

 ## What is the script searching for?
-- Identifies compressed/package files that may cause transfer issues
+- Identifies (compressed) package files that may cause transfer issues
 - Detects problematic characters in filenames (/, , :)
-- Flags file names with trailing spaces and directories names with space at beginning or end
+- Flags file names with trailing spaces
 - Identifies hidden system files and directories
 - Detects non-ASCII characters in both file and directory names
 - Displays clear, categorized results with absolute paths